The Máxima effect: a Dutch love lesson for expats

 Using the Máxima effect, and committing to learning the Dutch language and culture, is the best way to start your relationship and to stay in love.

-Margreet van 't Haaff is teacher and founder of Taalthuis, where you can learn Dutch in a fun and supportive environment, in eight cities in the Netherlands.
+Margreet van 't Haaff is teacher and founder of Taalthuis, where you can learn Dutch in a fun and supportive environment online and in the following cities in the Netherlands: Amsterdam, Den Bosch, Haarlem, Hilversum, Leiden and Utrecht.